thuannguy/thuannguy.github.io/_posts/2017-09-10-how-to-start-a-blog.md

 As a developer, I would recommend using [Github pages](https://pages.github.com/) because of the following reasons:

 - It means you write a post by adding a new Markdown file to your Git repository, add content and commit -> push exactly the same way you do with code.
+- Because you want to take part in Github which is where virtually all good open sources projects are hosted now, right?
 - It's static pages which render very fast.
 You want your blog to be rendered very fast everywhere, right?
 - Github handles all the server thingies such as CDN, high availability, backup for you, security etc. for you.
 - Https is supported.